jfhector/react-rapid-prototyping-guide/assets.md

 Images are imported via an `require` statement at the top of each module, from the assets folder.

-??
-What do I need for this to work?

-??
-Image hashing?

 ## How to preload images managed by Webpack (i.e. included in my src/ directory)

 Problem: If for example I am showing some images only conditionally, I want the loading time to be minimal or non-existent.